Lucas Leung (Tsun-yin)

 Other Fun Stuff

 I am an enthusiastic triathlete (and perhaps one of the only asian faces in the club...)!
-I am heavily involed in the Oxford University Triathlon Club and am the Treasurer in year 2023-24.
+I am involed in the Oxford University Triathlon Club and am the Men's Captain in year 2024-25.
 Our club webpage can be found here.

 I also compose music (here is a link to my Youtube Channel).